hailzen/create_password/README.md

 Then you can copy and paste

 ### Second (secret) {Reccomended}
-Type
+In second method password will be pasted in clipoard and to do it it needs a module called pyperclip so to install it type

+    pip install pyperclip

+Then type command

     python password.py
 **Then blank screen appears write passphrase there it wont show passphrase beacause it is secret**

-After you enter your pass phrase click enter then password will be copied in your clipboard then you can paste it by *Ctrl+v*
+After you enter your pass phrase click enter then **password will be copied in your clipboard** then you can paste it by *Ctrl+v*
-## At Last
+## For Length of password

 Defult length of password is 21 if you want to change it then with any text editor open password.py and in line *55* there is :